Understanding the Universality of Human Rights

 Introduction

 Human rights are universal in nature since they apply to everyone, regardless of where they were born or where they currently dwell.
 However, it is possible to use the term "human rights" in a wide variety of contexts and to express a vast range of messages.
 According to the United Nations High Commissioner for Refugees (UNHCR) human rights are the inherent rights to which each individual is entitled by virtue of being human (Chenoweth et al., 2017).
 Human beings are endowed with certain rights, which are unalienable, and they apply equally to everyone.
 At the same time, according to the Icelandic Human Rights Centre, human rights are inalienable fundamental rights to which a person is entitled simply because she or he is a human being (Donnelly, 2013).
+For students who are seeking HRM dissertation help, understanding these foundational principles is crucial for developing comprehensive research and analysis on human rights issues.
 Besides, Sharma et al. (2020) reveal that human rights are the fundamental freedoms and rights that are guaranteed to everyone, regardless of nationality or location, at the moment of conception and throughout life.
 All human rights are also equally important and unranked, so they cannot be divided.
 According to Jackson (2018) since human rights are mutually reliant and linked, exercising one right may impede the exercise of others.
 Governments have a legal obligation to respect, preserve and implement human rights (Walker, 2013).
 Unfortunately, there is still a long way to go before young people and disabled people's rights are fully safeguarded by human rights.
 To be considered disabled, a person must have a physical or mental impairment.
 Because of the discrimination and barriers that persons with disabilities face, they cannot engage in society on an equal footing with others (Walker, 2013).
 Therefore this study will explore the rights of disabled young people and discrimination in light of labeling theory and essentialism and the role of community development in protecting the right of disabled young people.

 Rights of Disabled young People and Discrimination in Community